SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/how-to-run-Python-scripts-on-the-cluster.md

 title: Run Python Scripts on the Cluster
 tags:
  - Python
- - cluster
+ - Cluster
 ---

-Python scripts can be sumitted by generating a shell file to sumbit the job to the SLURM cluster (see more information on SESYNC cluster and slurm here:xx)
+Python scripts can be sumitted by generating a shell file to sumbit the job to the Slurm cluster (see more information on SESYNC cluster and slurm here:xx)
 The shell submission script lists the shell commands to be run from the cluster.
 To run Python code, the submission script can be as simple as:

     #!/bin/bash